-- 6.5.1 The Council approves before the beginning of each financial year a number of treasury limits referred to as the Prudential and Treasury Indicators. - 6.5.2 The Head of Finance is responsible for incorporating these limits into the Annual Treasury Management Strategy and for ensuring compliance with the limits.
-Should it prove necessary to amend these limits, the Head of Finance shall submit the changes for approval to the full Council.
+- 6.5.1 The council approves before the beginning of each financial year a number of treasury limits referred to as the Prudential and Treasury Indicators. - 6.5.2 The Corporate Director of Resources is responsible for incorporating these limits into the Annual Treasury Management Strategy and for ensuring compliance with the limits.
+Should it prove necessary to amend these limits, the Corporate Director of Resources shall submit the changes for approval to full council.